adebisi-fa/paystack-dotnet/README.md

 ## Other APIs

-Other APIs are implemented in like manner and exposed via the **PayStack** type as given below:
+Other APIs are implemented in like manner and exposed via the **PayStackApi** type as given below:
 ```c#
 // Customer APIs